securefederatedai/openfl/docs/about/features_index/fed_eval.rst

 The following steps can be leveraged to achieve practical e2e usage of FedEval

-*N.B*: We will be using torch_cnn_mnist plan itself for both training and with some minor changes for evaluation as well
+*N.B*: We will be using torch/mnist plan itself for both training and with some minor changes for evaluation as well

 *Prerequisites*: Please ensure that OpenFL version==1.7 is installed or you can also choose to install latest from source.